Essential Allotment Tools & Equipment

 My advice is to buy cheap and replace when needed.
 The picture of the garden glove shown here is a perfect example.
 The mud dried around the shape of my hand whilst wearing it, and I was able to take this picture, hand free, by simply placing the glove on the handle of my wheelbarrow.

 A vital tool.
-My recommendation is to purchase a hand trowel in as bright a colour as it is possible to find.
-On numerous occasions I’ve needed to walk around my allotment wondering in which crop I had left my hand trowel.
+My recommendation is to purchase a hand trowel in as bright a colour as possible.
+On numerous occasions I’ve needed to walk around my allotment wondering where I had left my hand trowel.

 Its uses are numerous, from acting like a hoe to weed from within a row of crops, to loosening the soil around carrots before pulling them up.
 My favourite hand trowel task is carving the shallow channels in the soil that I use for planting seeds.
 This, and harvest time, are my favourite moments at the allotment.